 In the years after the birth of GLV Idun, the association grew every year in amount of members, activities and committees.
 There came even more active 'disputen' to the association.
 Time flies.
 In 2010-2011 GLV Idun celebrated its first lustrum with a lot of big activities, a beautiful lustrum book, and a magnificent lustrum week.
 Several committees worked together to celebrate this fifth anniversary extensive.

 Royal Medal of Honour

-On September 21st, GLV Idun has received a Royal Medal of Honour from the deputy mayor of Groningen in name of His Majesty the King.
+On the 21st of September 2019, GLV Idun has received a Royal Medal of Honour from the deputy mayor of Groningen in name of His Majesty the King.
 This Medal is awarded to study associations, foundations, institutions and other type of associations.
 It symbolizes the respect and appreciation of the King for the exceptional merits of the association to their community.
 We are honoured to receive this medal as the successor of the "Groninger Biologen Club", which has significantly contributed to their members and their environment in the past 100 years.
 Idun is very proud to have received this distinciton and we would like to thank everyone who contributed to this royal renown.
 This Medal was rewarded to the association during 'GBC 100 jaar', this was a day full of activities organised by the GBC committee.
 This committee was established to organize activities around the 100 year existence of GBC (Groninger Biologen Club).

 The myth of Iduna

 In Norse mythology, Iðunn is a goddess associated with apples and youth.
 Iðunn is attested in the Poetic Edda, compiled in the 13th century from earlier traditional sources, and the Prose Edda, written in the 13th century by Snorri Sturluson.
 In both sources, she is described as the wife of the skaldic god Bragi, and in the Prose Edda, also as a keeper of apples and granter of eternal youthfulness.